Wireframing: The Essential Guide for UI/UX Designers

 Include Key Elements

-Once you know how you want your website structure laid out, it's time to create a wireframe prototype!
-It involves mapping out the relationship between different web pages on your site (elements like navigation bars) and creating individual wireframes for each page that display all the necessary information viewers need (images/videos/text).
+Once you’ve decided on your website’s structure, it’s time to create a wireframe prototype.
+This involves mapping out relationships between web pages (like navigation bars) and designing wireframes for each page to display essential information (images, videos, text).

 Source: Sigmund on Unsplash